Algarve-Tourist.com

 Praia do Barril Anchor Cemetery

-The rusting anchors of the Anchor Cemetery
+The rusting anchors of the Anchor Cemetery stand among the dunes

-No.4 -Praia do Beliche (Surfing beach)
+No.4 – Praia do Beliche

 Related article: Sagres guide